jeanbolvy/jean.bolvy.fr/README.md

 |  └── icons.yml               # Footer icons (Twitter, Github, Stackoverflow, ...)
 └── index.html                 # sample home page (blog page paginated)
 ```

-## Configure Type on Strap 🛠
+## Configure Jean Bolvy 🛠

 Open `_config.yml` in a text editor to change most of the blog's settings.

 If a variable in this document is marked as "optional", disable the feature by removing all text from the variable.

 ### Site configuration